rrymm/dead-drop/README.md

 the values.

 When running with `make run`, it'll pick up these values automatically.
 If you're doing it the hard way, you'll have to source them.
+You must set the `DEAD_DROP_ACCOUNT_SID` to match your account sid.
+This is so dead drop can filter out calls from other accounts.

 ## Running Locally